Cheap breakdown cover for students

 Along with the AA, the RAC is one of the two big breakdown cover providers in the UK.

-RAC claim that they fix 4 out of 5 cars on the roadside within 30 minutes, with 92% of current members saying they'd recommend the company to friends and family.
+RAC claim that they fix 4 out of 5 cars on the roadside within 30 minutes, and also say that their mechanics have, on average, 12 years' experience working with the company.

-The AA offers basic roadside cover from £45/year, with packages going up to £100+ for more comprehensive services.
+The AA offers basic roadside cover from £59/year, with packages going up to £100+ for more comprehensive services.

-They now offer a service called Smart Breakdown – a free addition to your plan which is intended to help prevent any problems becoming a serious issue.
+They now offer a service called Smart Breakdown – a paid-for addition to your plan which is intended to help prevent any problems becoming a serious issue.

 It's also worth noting that The AA have more dedicated vehicles on the road than anyone else, so in theory, they should find it pretty easy to get to you quickly!

-Green Flag are a little different to the AA and RAC, in the fact rather than having their own fleet of branded vans, they sub-contract work out to local vehicles and mechanics.
+Green Flag are a little different to the AA and RAC, in that rather than having their own fleet of branded vans, they sub-contract work out to local vehicles and mechanics.

 They are still, however, a great option and well respected nationally.

-Cover starts from £25 per year, but crucially they promise to give you 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).
+Cover starts from as little as £20 per year, but crucially they promise to give you 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).

 Also note that according to them, you can get up to 40% off the prices they give on the phone by buying online!